Working With Tabbed Documents And Floating Windows In Photoshop

 I'll click on the tab on the left to select it and make it active:

-Switching Tabs From The Keyboard
+Switching Between Tabbed Documents From The Keyboard

 Changing The Order Of The Tabs